yangerder/Computer-Organization-2024-spring-NYCU/README.md

-# CPU Design Labs by professor 葉宗泰
+# CPU Design Labs

+【 NYCU 2024 spring Semester 】by Professor 葉宗泰

 This repository contains a series of CPU design labs, covering single-cycle CPU, pipelined CPU, and cache management.
 Each lab includes Verilog/VHDL implementations and can be simulated using **ModelSim, Vivado, or Quartus**.